sergey-tihon/Reaction/README.md

 The following parameterized async observerable returning functions (operators) are currently supported.
-Other operators may be implemented on-demand, but the goal is to keep it simple and not  make this into a full featured [ReactiveX](http://reactivex.io/) implementation.
+Other operators may be implemented on-demand, but the goal is to keep it simple and not make this into a full featured [ReactiveX](http://reactivex.io/) implementation (if possible).

 ### Create